-Blue Cheese Dressing that’s chunk and creamy with lots of crumbled blue that.
+Blue Cheese Dressing that’s chunk and creamy.
 Perfect for salads and dips that’s better than any bottled version!

-Blue cheese dressing is actually my favorite dressing as well as my favorite dip and go to for any buffalo chicken recipes like Buffalo Chicken Tenders.
+Blue cheese dressing is actually my favorite dressing as well as my favorite dip and go to for any buffalo chicken recipes like Buffalo Chicken Tenders and on top of salads like Classic Wedge Salad.

 Blue Cheese Dressing Recipe